 If there is estate money in bank accounts or smaller assets that can be sold, it could be financially beneficial to put some time and investment into fixing up the property.
 However, running the numbers with a professional will help you really know what route makes the most sense for you and your situation.
 A large part of this is knowing exactly what assets and liabilities are tied up in the estate.

-Choose an Estate Planning Lawyer
+Choose an Estate Planning Lawyer to help sell your home

 When selling a house in probate, it’s extremely advisable to hire a real estate attorney to help you through the process.
 Going at this complicated task alone is something you don’t have to (and shouldn’t) do.
-Here are a few things a real estate attorney can help you do when selling a home in probate:
+Here are a few things a real estate attorney can help you do when selling a house in probate:

 - Understand your state’s timelines, regulations and rules